WAVT-FM

-WAVT-FM (101.9 MHz) is a commercial FM radio station licensed to Pottsville, Pennsylvania, and calling itself "T-102."
-It is owned by Pottsville Broadcasting Company and broadcasts a Hot Adult Contemporary radio format.
+WAVT-FM (101.9 FM) is a commercial radio station licensed to Pottsville, Pennsylvania, and calling itself "T-102."
+It is owned by Pottsville Broadcasting Company and broadcasts a hot adult contemporary radio format.
 The station also broadcasts local high school sports and Penn State Nittany Lions football.
-Each weekend it carries "Rick Dees Weekly Top 40," the "Remix Top30 with Hollywood Hamilton" and the "Carson Daly Download."

 WAVT-FM has an effective radiated power (ERP) of 29,000 watts.
 The transmitter is on Swatara Road in Shenandoah Heights.